shaneturner/export-cloudflare-dns/README.md

 Exports DNS records for each domain on a Cloudflare account.
 Domain DNS records are created as individual domainname.txt files and will be placed in a "domains" subdirectory.

-This is a Rust implementation of the [original Node.js tool](https://github.com/shaneturner/export-cloudflare-dns), providing better performance and cross-platform support without requiring Node.js or npm.
+This is a Rust implementation of the [original Node.js tool](https://github.com/shaneturner/export-cloudflare-dns-js), providing better performance and cross-platform support without requiring Node.js or npm.

 ## Installation

 ### Using Pre-built Binaries (Recommended)

-Download the latest pre-built binary for your platform from the [releases page](https://github.com/shaneturner/cloudflare-dns-exporter/releases).
+Download the latest pre-built binary for your platform from the [releases page](https://github.com/shaneturner/export-cloudflare-dns/releases).

 ### Building from Source

 If you prefer to build from source, you'll need Rust installed:

 1. [Install Rust](https://www.rust-lang.org/tools/install)
-2. Clone this repositorygit push -u origin main
+2. Clone this repository
+3. Build the project

 ```bash
 cargo build --release
 ```

-The compiled binary will be available in `target/release/cloudflare-dns-exporter`.
+The compiled binary will be available in `target/release/export-cloudflare-dns`.

 ## Configuration